-15. Composition.-An advanced course in composition, open to those who desire to practise writing with a view to developing individual taste and ability, and whose work in English 1-2 and 3-4 justifies their admission to the course.
+15. Composition.-A course in composition, open to those who desire to practise writing with a view to developing individual taste and ability, and whose work in English 1-2 justifies their admission to the course.

 16. Composition.-A continuation of Course 15 for those who pass that course with credit.